Alb-O/lab/README.md

 Download, manage, and launch Blender builds directly from Obsidian.

+> [!WARNING] Notice
+> This plugin requires an internet connection to fetch and download Blender builds from the official Blender servers.

 ## Getting started

 After installing, use the ribbon icon or command palette to open the Blender Build Manager.
 The plugin will provide options to download new builds from the official Blender build server.